 A dividend/distribution amounting to less than 25% of a company's stock price.

 The registered owner of a security on the Record Date.

 Record Date The day a buyer of a stock must be the registered owner (owner of record) to receive a dividend.

 Special Dividend A dividend that is not regularly scheduled.

-The requirement that securities transactions be settled in three business days.
-(Before June 7, 1995, securities transactions were settled in five business days.)
+The requirement that securities transactions be settled in two business days.
+(Before September, 2017, securities transactions were settled in three business days.
+Before June 7, 1995, securities transactions were settled in five business days.)